 Located near the city’s historic center, you’ll have the perfect vantage point over the city’s most beautiful neighborhood, including the Basilica.
 Come prepared to hike up a few flights of stairs to reach the terrace!

 If you haven’t decided where to stay in Quito, Secret Garden is also my top recommendation for a fantastic place to stay in Quito on a budget – I highly recommend checking it out.
 There’s nothing like starting the morning by eating breakfast on the rooftop or relaxing here after a long day of exploring the city.
 Rooms are comfortable, and dorm beds are inexpensive.

 17. Or, Have a Delicious Meal With a View at Vista Hermosa

 Vista Hermosa is very close to the entrance of Parque Itchimbia, and it’s the perfect way to end a day at the park in style.
 This restaurant practically hangs over the edge of the hill, with the most incredible views of the illuminated city and the Panecillo as the sun sets over the mountains.

 It’s definitely the best spot in the city for an evening view.
-It’s a bit pricier than most standard restaurants in Quito, but the food is great and it’s definitely an experience.
+It’s a bit pricier than most standard restaurants in Quito, but the food is excellent, and it’s an experience.
 Call ahead for a reservation on the terrace to enjoy the view – it’s the most requested area of the restaurant to enjoy, for obvious reasons.